FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

             H_c = H_f + (H_i - H_f) e^{-at}

-    where:
+    .. raw:: html

+        where:<br>
-        a = decay coefficient hardwired to 0.00002, selected to have the decay from the initial to the final hydraulic conductivity over a 72 hr period with the decay to half the original hydraulic conductivity in 12 hours.
+            a = decay coefficient hardwired to 0.00002, selected to have the decay from the initial to the final hydraulic conductivity over a 72 hr period with the decay to half the original hydraulic conductivity in 12 hours.<br>
             t = time (seconds) from when the wetting front reaches the limiting soil depth

 16. Horton infiltration for Build23 and on requires an initial abstraction of inches to be assigned to Line 2 of the INFIL.DAT file..